What is Windows Defender – Security Warning SCAM?

 Automatic Removal of Windows Defender – Security Warning pop-ups

-Zemana AntiMalware is a malware scanner that is very effective for detecting and deleting adware that causes Windows Defender – Security Warning popups in your browser.
-The steps below will explain how to download, install, and use Zemana to scan and remove malicious software, spyware, adware, potentially unwanted applications, hijackers from your PC for free.
+MalwareBytes AntiMalware is a malware scanner that is very effective at detecting and removing adware that causes the Windows Defender – Security Warning pop-ups in your browser.
+The steps below explain how to download, install, and use MalwareBytes to scan and remove malicious software, spyware, adware, potentially unwanted applications, hijackers from your computer for free.

 Author: Zemana Ltd

 - At the download page, click on the Download button.
 Your web-browser will show the “Save as” dialog box.
 Please save it onto your Windows desktop.